hummingbirdcreative/project2_WardrobeCatalog/README.md

 # Wardrobe Catalog
-*A fullstack web application that allows user to catalog their wardrobe*
+*A fullstack web application that allows users to catalog their wardrobe*

 # Technologies Used
 * Node.js
-* Monngoose
+* Mongoose
 * Express
 * EJS